Hgoatly/Discover-Skane/testing.md

   - **Actual Results**: Text below 'Forests' and 'National Parks' images is visible.
   - **Pass/Fail**: Pass.

+    - Screenshot of the 'Forests' card with the text below the image clearly visible.

     <div align="center">
     <img src="assets/images/readme-images/forests-card-screenshot.jpg" alt="Screenshot of the Forests card">
     </div><br>

+    - Screenshot of the 'National parks' card, with the text below the image clearly visible.

     <div align="center">
     <img src="assets/images/readme-images/national-parks-card-screenshot.jpg" alt="Screenshot of the National Parks card">